SHASHWAT-MISHRA-997/Advance-Chat-Assistant/README.md

 # 📄 License :

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license.
 See the LICENSE file for more details.

 # ✨ Credits :